-On the occasion of World Press Freedom DayUnion Minister of Information and Broadcasting Prakash Javadekar,, said his government “will expose” the surveys that portray a “bad picture about ‘Freedom of Press” in India’, according to a media report.
+On the occasion of World Press Freedom Day, Union Minister of Information and Broadcasting Prakash Javadekar said his government ‘will expose’ surveys that portray a ‘bad picture about “Freedom of Press” in India’, according to a media report.